The Cenotaph Research Project Begins

 CIMG5472 B&W Aug 5 2015 WWI and WWII memorial at Borden Carleton Legion.JPG

 July 28, 2017.
-The cenotaph research project began in summer 2016 quietly by enlarging a photo of the cenotaph and showing it to Islanders in the hope that someone would recognize a name.
+The Cenotaph Research Project began in summer 2016 quietly by enlarging a photo of the Cenotaph outside the Borden-Carleton Legion in Prince Edward Island and showing it to Islanders in the hope that someone would recognize a name.
 In the meantime, Pieter started searching the surnames at the Canadian Virtual War Memorial (www.veterans.gc.ca) and Library and Archives Canada Military Service Files (http://www.bac-lac.gc.ca/eng/discover/military-heritage/Pages/military-heritage.aspx) to try and identify the names.
 We didn’t have first names, only surnames and an initial.

 The search was made more difficult as we soon learned that many Islanders were known by their second name.
 The initial on the Cenotaph sometimes referred to the second name or a nickname.
 For example, Alfred became Fred and F was the initial he was identified by.